khirotaka/enchanter/README.md

 *   [Tutorial](https://enchanter.readthedocs.io/ja/latest/tutorial/modules.html)

 ## Getting Started
 Try your first Enchanter Program.
-To train a neural network written in PyTorch in Enchanter, use the `Runner`.
+To train a neural network written in PyTorch on Enchanter, use the `Runner`.
-There are 2 ways to define a `runner`:
+There are 2 ways to define a `Runner`:

-1. To use a `runner` already implemented under `enchanter.tasks`
+1. To use a `Runner` already implemented under `enchanter.tasks`
-2. To define a custom `runner` that inherit `enchanter.engine.BaseRunner`.
+2. To define a custom `Runner` that inherit `enchanter.engine.BaseRunner`.

 Let's see how to use the `enchanter.tasks.ClassificationRunner`, which is the easiest way.